agrosjs/agros/README.md

 ### Providers

-Providers are the most important and fundamental concept in Khamsa.
-Almost any class can be treated as a provider by Khamsa: services, components, tool libraries, etc. Khamsa makes it possible to establish various relationships between different provider objects by **injecting dependencies**.
+Providers are the most important and fundamental concept in Agros.
+Almost any class can be treated as a provider by Agros: services, components, tool libraries, etc. Agros makes it possible to establish various relationships between different provider objects by **injecting dependencies**.

 <img src="docs/images/providers.png" width="60%" style="display: block; margin: 0 auto;" />

 As you can see in the image above, each provider can depend on another provider by passing parameters with the provider class as a type annotation in the constructor.
-With the Khamsa runtime, these type annotation-based provider parameters will be instantiated and made available when the web application starts.
+With the Agros runtime, these type annotation-based provider parameters will be instantiated and made available when the web application starts.

 ### Components